 Year 6: Aspire Science: Cross curricular day involving Science, Maths, Design Technology and computing.
 National Science Quiz Club.

 Year 7 and 8: Select group Royal Society of Chemistry for an Activity Day at a local university.

 Learning outside the Classroom

 The school and the science department are currently developing further areas around the school to be promote learning outside the classroom.
-This is to include a new pond area, a range of different habitats and a gardening area.
-This will be a specialised area not only to be used for science teaching but also will to be integrated into the whole school curriculum, throughout all year groups.
+This includes a new pond area, a range of different habitats to be studied and a gardening area.
+This will be a specialised area not only to be used for science teaching but will also be integrated into the whole school curriculum, throughout all year groups.